OAnsaharju/Golfapp/README.md

 and i thought it would be cool to have a dedicated golf application for our anual golf competition!
 Other than the team-builder functionality the app has a page for tracking various statistics (This part will be heavily modified and developed further!).
 The plan is to develope more in the future including image-gallery, blog-section, and better statistic tracking.

-At the moment there is no working demo but it's coming soon!
+There is now a working demo, but it is not responsive yet.
+Responsive design is on it's way!

 ## Table of Contents